Retailers aren't waiting for Black Friday to get busy.

 Laptops

-Lots of retailers have deals going on this machine -- but none are better than this one from Office Depot.
+Lots of retailers have deals going on this machine -- but none is better than this one from Office Depot.
 You get a collection of pretty killer components including a Core i7 CPU, 8GB of RAM and an enormous 1TB hard drive.
-Walmart's version features a Core i5 and sells for $530.

 2017 Apple MacBook Air for $800 ($200)